versia-pub/docs/docs/cryptography/signing.md

-# Cryptography
+# Cryptography in Lysand

-Lysand uses cryptography to ensure that objects are not tampered with during transit.
-This is done by signing objects with a private key, and verifying the signature with a public key.
+Lysand employs cryptography to safeguard objects from being altered during transit.
+This is achieved by signing objects using a private key, and then verifying the signature with a corresponding public key.

+> [!NOTE]
-> **Note**: The author of the object is the actor that created the object, indicated by the `author` property on the object body.
-The server that is sending the object is the server that is sending the object to another server.
+> The 'author' of the object refers to the entity (usually an [Actor](objects/actors)) that created the object.
+This is indicated by the `author` property on the object body.

-All HTTP requests **MUST** be sent over HTTPS.
-Servers **MUST** not accept HTTP requests, unless it is for development purposes.
+All HTTP requests **MUST** be sent over HTTPS for security reasons.
+Servers **MUST NOT** accept HTTP requests, unless it is for development purposes.

-HTTP requests **MUST** be signed with the public key of the author of the object.
+HTTP requests **MUST** be signed with the public key of the object's author.
 This is done by adding a `Signature` header to the request.

-The `Signature` header **MUST** be formatted as follows:
+The `Signature` header is too be formatted as follows:
 ```
 Signature: keyId="https://example.com/users/uuid",algorithm="ed25519",headers="(request-target) host date digest",signature="base64_signature"
 ```

-The `keyId` field **MUST** be the URI of the user that is sending the request.
+Here, the `keyId` field **MUST** be the URI of the user that is sending the request.

 The `algorithm` field **MUST** be `ed25519`.